yuxing26liu/cse15l-lab-reports/lab-report-1.md

 cat Desktop
 ```
 Absolute path: /home/user
-It prints out cat: Applications: Is a directory. 'cat' is designed to displat the contents of files not directories and will cause error.
+It prints out 'cat: Applications: Is a directory.' 'cat' is designed to displat the contents of files not directories and will cause error.